BlockchainCommons/developer-web-site/_pages/clubs.md

 3. **Password Lock.** Requires a password to unlock (which is stretched into a corresponding symmetric key).
 4. **SSKR Lock.** Can be unlocked if a threshold of shares of the SSKR sharding are brought together.
 5. **Adaptor Signature.** Allows delegation of read capability from one user to another for a specific Edition.

+See ["Gordian Clubs & Cryptographic ocaps"](/clubs/ocaps/) for more on the research into delegation and ocaps, which is currently a powerful but less proven methodology.

 ### Gordian Club Write Capability

 Gordian Clubs publish "Editions", which are encrypted data packets.
 New "Editions" can be published over time through "updates".